What is the Charlton Champion?

 The Charlton Champion is a local website for Charlton, south-east London.

-Since launch we’ve covered a wide range of stories, events and campaigns; broken news and – we hope – shone a bit of light on what goes on behind the scenes in local politics.
+Since then we’ve covered a wide range of stories, events and campaigns; broken news and – we hope – shone a bit of light on what goes on behind the scenes in local politics.

 The site featured in a 2015 Carnegie Trust case study of community news providers; read the report here for more on why we launched and what we’ve learnt in the process.
+In August 2017, we joined the Independent Community News Network, which is based at Cardiff University – a grouping of community news providers from across the UK.

 Contribute to the Charlton Champion